Running Workflows

 The associated TBI file.

 This help message describes the inputs for each stage of the workflow in the order they are specified.
-For each stage of the workflow, the help message will first list the required inputs for that stage, specifying the requisite type in the <input-value> field.
+For each stage of the workflow, the help message first lists the required inputs for that stage, specifying the requisite type in the `<input-value>` field.
 Next, the message describes common options for that stage (as seen in that stage's corresponding UI on the platform).
-Lastly, it will list advanced command-line options for that stage.
+Lastly, it lists advanced command-line options for that stage.
 If any stage's input is linked to the output of a prior stage, the help message shows the default value for that stage as a DNAnexus link of the form

 The example below shows how to run the same Exome Analysis Workflow on a FASTQ file containing reads, as well as a BWA reference genome, using the default parameters for each subsequent stage.